kindofugen/drag-n-drop/README.md

-#drag & drop
 small drag & drop.
-maybe this will become a full task board one day.
+maybe this will become a full taskboard one day.